Multirate Timestepping for the Incompressible Navier-Stokes Equations in Overlapping Grids: Introduction

-The scale disparity in CFL is even more evident when nonconforming overlapping grids are used for this domain (Fig. \ref{fig:mono_plume}(b)).
+The scale disparity in CFL is even more evident when nonconforming overlapping grids are used for this domain (Fig. \ref{fig:mono_plume}(e)).
 It is well known that overlapping grids are highly effective in reducing the computational cost of calculations for domains featuring flow structures with widely varying spatial scales in different regions of the domain.
-Since overlapping grids relax the constraint of mesh conformity, the reduce the total element count (10\% in this case) with grids that are constructed according to the physics in the region that they cover.
+Since overlapping grids relax the constraint of mesh conformity, they reduce the total element count (10\% in this case) with grids that are constructed according to the physics in the region that they cover.
 In this example, since the outer grid is much coarser than the inner grid, the outer grid should be able to use orders of magnitude bigger timestep size than the inner grid.
 Most overlapping grid-based methods, however, use an STS-based approach \cite{mittal2019nonconforming,henshaw2012cgins,angel2018}, which results in superfluous computational work for the outer grid.

 Multirate timestepping methods were first introduced in the seminal work of Rice in 1960 \cite{rice1960split}.
 Rice developed a Runge-Kutta based timestepping strategy for solving a system of two ordinary differential equations (ODEs) with different integration step sizes.
 Shortly after, multirate timestepping methods were popularized by Gear \cite{gear1974multirate,gear1984multirate} and Andrus \cite{andrus1979numerical,andrus1993stability}.
 In this pioneering work, Gear analyzed the stability and accuracy of Euler method-based strategies for MTS.
 Similarly, Andrus derived conditions for absolute stability of a high-order Runge-Kutta-based approach for MTS in a system of first-order ODEs.
 The methods developed by Gear and Andrus were \emph{slowest-first-} or \emph{fastest-first-}based, where the ODE with the slower component is solved first followed by the ODE with the faster component, or vice-versa.
-Other similar works include \cite{gunther2001multirate}, where Gunther describes a multirate partitioned Runge-Kutta-based (slowest-first) scheme for solving a system of ODE with stiff components, and \cite{verhoeven2007stability}, where Verhoeven analyzes the stability of BDF-based (slowest-first) MTS methods for understanding the time behavior of electrical circuits.
+Other similar works include Gunther's multirate partitioned Runge-Kutta-based (slowest-first) scheme for solving a system of ODE with stiff components \cite{gunther2001multirate}, Verhoeven's stability analysis of BDF-based (slowest-first) MTS methods for understanding the time behavior of electrical circuits \cite{verhoeven2007stability}, and Godel's fastest-first Adams-Bashforth-based scheme for simulation of electromagnetic wave propagation \cite{godel2010gpu}.